mbvs/growlight/README.md

 Growlight is developed in Visual Studio Code with the PlatformIO Plugin.
 To compile and flash connect your board to the PC, edit the platformio.ini upload_port setting to your needs and  issue the platformIO build and upload commands.

+## TODO
+* fix switching to on/off if lights are dimming